 The Global Investor Commission on Mining 2030 is a collaborative investor-led initiative seeking to define a vision for a socially and environmentally responsible mining sector overall by 2030, and to develop a consensus about the role of finance in realising this vision.

 It recognises the mining industry’s important role in society and the transition to a low carbon economy and aims to ensure the sector leaves a positive legacy by addressing key systemic risks holistically.

-From electric car batteries to renewable energy production, the transition to net zero global economy requires low-carbon solutions that are mineral-intensive.
-In short, the global extraction capacity will determine whether or not we can achieve the goals of the Paris Agreement.
+Mined resources underpin modern society.
+From electric car batteries, to fertiliser for farming, to renewable energy production, the transition to a net zero global economy requires low-carbon solutions that are mineral-intensive.
+Mining will determine whether or not the world can achieve the goals of the Paris Agreement.

 There is good practice in many individual companies.
 However, as a sector it must overcome a range of systemic challenges if it is to meet the needs of society sustainably and responsibly.
 Mining can be a catalyst for growth, jobs and development.
 It can also be a contributor to or exacerbate conflict.
 How investors in the sector understand these issues will be key to developing a vision for the industry that can enable investors to play a constructive role through the way they invest, steward and value the sector.